ammarmplumber/ammarplumber.github.io/_posts/2021-04-03-prayer-for-my-grandfather.md

 tags: prayer family death life
 published: true
 ---
-Hasanali Janmohmed was a strong, faithful man who weathered many challenges in his life.
+Hasanali Janmohmed was a strong, faithful man who weathered many challenges.
 He struggled through addiction, poverty, heart failure, and familial turmoil.

 Though I didn't know him until the last two decades of his life, I could see plainly that his struggles conditioned him to seek You.
 After his heart transplant, he grew to see his life as a gift---as a testament to your wondrousness.
 He became prayerful and temperate, among other things.
 The man I knew after the heart transplant seemed worlds apart from the one I knew before.